ryoherisson/ssd/README.md

 # SSD: Single Shot MultiBox Object Detecto in pytorch
 This is a pytorch implementation of  Single Shot MultiBox Object Detector.
-Cifar10 is available for the dataset by default.
-You can also use your own dataset.

 ## Requirements
 ```bash